ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Ajisukitakahikone = Japanese version of God K

+The classes and races could be catabolized into tiers [1, 2, 3] or ranks [bronze, silver, gold], [junk, common, normal, rare, elite]
+Class / Race bonuses grow with your levels
+Items that grow with you for a period of time, I.e. Level 0 - 10 sword.
+Level 50 - 90 staff.
+Something like that.
+Mastery over skills, so the skills level up?
+Costs points / experience.
+Switchable classes on one account?
+That would be nice for players in real life but this is just a story...
+Durability for items is a nice idea, having to repair them.
+Death is not always -1 level or whatever, the penalties can change.

 NPC
 You level up for the first time and your class is picked.
 You find out which element you are most suited to at level 10 (Can pick).

 USER
-You pick a basic class and become level 1.
+You pick a basic class and become level 1. level 1 - 9 is the tutorial period.
 You pick an element at level 10.
+At this point you can use teleport stations, and travel to cities.

 ## Speeches: